Commutative Algorithms Approximate the LLL-distribution: Statement of Results

-We note that the first part of Theorem~\ref{main} allows us to guarantee fast convergence of $\mathcal{A}$ to a perfect object without having to assume a ``slack" in the cluster expansion condition (unlike the works of~\cite{Harmonic,Kolmofocs}) and also to match the running time guarantee given by the original work of Moser-Tardos~\cite{MT}, per the following straightforward corollary.
+We note that the first part of Theorem~\ref{main} allows us to guarantee fast convergence of $\mathcal{A}$ to a perfect object without having to assume a ``slack" in the cluster expansion and Shearer's conditions (unlike the works of~\cite{Harmonic,Kolmofocs}) and, moreover, improves upon the (roughly quadratically worse) running bound of~\cite{HV}, matching the one of~\cite{szege_meet}.
+Whether the latter could be done was left as an open question in~\cite{HV}.